tum-pbs/pbdl-book/physgrad.md

 where $\eta$ is the scalar learning rate.
 The Jacobian $\frac{\partial L}{\partial x}$ describes how the loss reacts to small changes of the input.
 Surprisingly, this very widely used update has a number of undesirable properties that we'll highlight in the following.
 Note that we've naturally applied this update in supervised settings such as {doc}`supervised-airfoils`, but we've also used it in the differentiable physics approaches.
 E.g., in {doc}`diffphys-code-sol` we've computed the derivative of the fluid solver.
-In the latter case, we've still only updated the NN parameters, but the fluid solver Jacobian was part of {eq}`GD-update`, as shown in {eq}`loss-deriv`.
+In the latter case, we've still only updated the NN parameters, but the fluid solver Jacobian was part of equation {eq}`GD-update`, as shown in {eq}`loss-deriv`.